mnot/I-D/link-hint/draft.md

 resources to be attached to Web links {{!RFC8288}}, thereby making it available before the link is followed.
 It also establishes a registry for future hints.

-It does not recommend a single serialisation format for link hints; rather, it is expected that this will be done by individual link serialisations that use hints (whether they be in a representation body, message headers or elsewhere).
-However, {{link_header}} does recommend how to include link hints in the existing Link HTTP header field.
+It does not recommend a single way to express link hints; rather, it is expected that this will be done by individual link serialisations (see {{!RFC8288}}, Section 3.4.1).
+However, {{link_header}}
+does recommend how to include link hints in the existing Link HTTP header field.

 Hints are just that -- they are not a "contract", and are to only be taken as advisory.
 The runtime behaviour of the resource always overrides hinted information.